KHAYIM MALAMUD (KHAIM MELAMUD) (September 15, 1907-1993)

 He was born in the town of Khashtshevate (Khoshchevatoye), Ukraine.
 From his early childhood, he worked in the fields and in a sugar factory.
-In 1927 he settled with his family in the ethnic Jewish district under the Soviets in Nay-Zlatopol, where he work the land on a collected farm.
-He was later the chairman of a village soviet.
+In 1927 he settled with his family in the ethnic Jewish district under the Soviets in Nay-Zlatopol, where he work the land on a collected farm and chaired a village soviet.
 He began publishing in 1930.
-In 1935 he served as provisional editor of Kolvirt-shtern (Collective farm star), organ of the Nay-Zlatopol district party committee, district executive committee, and district collective farm association, published every other day in Nay-Zlatopol, Kiev region, Ukraine (1931-1935).
+In 1935 he served as provisional editor of Kolvirt-shtern (Collective farm star), organ of the Nay-Zlatopol district party committee, district executive committee, and district collective farm association, which was published every other day in Nay-Zlatopol, Kiev region, Ukraine (1931-1935).
 He published stories, sketches, and correspondence pieces in Yiddish newspapers.
 Before WWII he published three volumes of stories and essays, the main theme of which was Jewish village life, its people, and the destinies of agricultural workers in the years of collectivization.
 During WWII he served in the Red Army and took party in the fighting against the Germans.
 He was demobilized at the rank of captain and settled with his family in Czernowitz.
 From the 1940s he contributed stories and chapters of novels to the almanac Heymland (Homeland) and the newspaper Eynikeyt (Unity) in Moscow; for a time he was the latter’s correspondent in Birobidzhan.
 In 1948 he placed chapters of a novel in the almanac Birobidzhan.
 When the newspaper ceased publication, he returned to Czernowitz.
 From 1961 he was a member of the editorial collective of Sovetish heymland (Soviet homeland) in Moscow, and he also published stories and novels therein over the course of many years, such as in issues 2 (1961) and 3 (1962).
 These included: “Yunge yorn” (Young years), “Kalts un varems” (Cold and warm), “Tsvishn dnyester un prut” (Between the Dniester and the Prut), “Di teg mit di nekht” (Days and nights), “Azoy geyt di velt” (So goes the world), “\and “Arum di fir verbes” (Around the four willows), among others.
-He was the author of: Antireligyeze arbet in shul (Anti-religious work in school), practice and teaching methods (Kharkov: Central Publishers, 1930), 34 pp.; Blyendike akatsyes (Blooming acacias), a novel (Kiev, 1938), 188 pp.; Aron kisler, fartseykhenungen vegn dem brigadir-ordentreger (Aron Kisler, notes on the decorated brigadier) (Kiev, 1939), 25 pp.; Banayte erd (Renewed soil) (Kiev, 1939), 42 pp. + 2 pp.; Der veg tsum lebn (The road to life) (Kiev, 1939), 26 pp. + 2 pp.; Erd (Earth), “a novel of the wanderings of Jewish laborers on the land allocations in Kherson region” (Moscow: Der Emes, 1948), 344 pp.; Varem ash (Warm ashes), a novel and stories (Moscow: Sovetski pisatel, 1978), 509 pp.; Umfargeslekhs (Unforgettable) (Moscow: Sovetski pisatel, 1986), 373 pp. Together with the Ukrainian writer Mykola Burbak, he worked (1960-1961) on a book entitled Af yener zayt prut (On the other side of the Prut [River]), which depicted the struggle of both Jewish and Gentile Communists in Sadigura in earlier times.
-He was last living in Czernowitz.
+He was the author of: Antireligyeze arbet in shul (Anti-religious work in school), practice and teaching methods (Kharkov: Central Publishers, 1930), 34 pp.; Bliyendike akatsyes (Blooming acacias), a novel (Kiev, 1938), 188 pp.; Aron kisler, fartseykhenungen vegn dem brigadir-ordentreger (Aron Kisler, notes on the decorated brigadier) (Kiev, 1939), 25 pp.; Banayte erd (Renewed soil) (Kiev, 1939), 42 pp. + 2 pp.; Der veg tsum lebn (The road to life) (Kiev, 1939), 26 pp. + 2 pp.; Erd (Earth), “a novel of the wanderings of Jewish laborers on the land allocations in Kherson region” (Moscow: Der Emes, 1948), 344 pp.; Varem ash (Warm ashes), a novel and stories (Moscow: Sovetski pisatel, 1978), 509 pp.; Umfargeslekhs (Unforgettable) (Moscow: Sovetski pisatel, 1986), 373 pp. Together with the Ukrainian writer Mykola Burbak, he worked (1960-1961) on a book entitled Af yener zayt prut (On the other side of the Prut [River]), which depicted the struggle of both Jewish and Gentile Communists in Sadigura in earlier times.

 Sources: N. Mayzil, Dos yidishe shafn un der yidisher arbeter in sovetn-farband (Jewish creation and the Jewish worker in the Soviet Union) (New York, 1959), pp. 132, 278; R. Kahir, in Morgn-frayhayt (New York) (October 18, 1959); Y. Burg, in Morgn-frayhayt (August 25, 1961); Chone Shmeruk, comp., Pirsumim yehudiim babrit-hamoatsot, 1917-1961 (Jewish publications in the Soviet Union, 1917-1961) (Jerusalem, 1961), see index; A. Holdes, “Vu shlogt der doyfek” (Where does the pulse beat), Sovetish heymland (Moscow) 2 (1962).

 [Additional information from: Berl Kagan, comp., Leksikon fun yidish-shraybers (Biographical dictionary of Yiddish writers) (New York, 1986), col. 361; and Chaim Beider, Leksikon fun yidishe shrayber in ratn-farband (Biographical dictionary of Yiddish writers in the Soviet Union), ed.
 Boris Sandler and Gennady Estraikh (New York: Congress for Jewish Culture, Inc., 2011), p.
 242.]